dotCMS/core/hotfix_tracking.md

 70. https://github.com/dotCMS/core/issues/20041 : Time machine is causing an error with the index

 71. https://github.com/dotCMS/core/issues/20136 : [Push Publish] : Selecting the REMOVE option in Push Publishing modal is not working

+72. https://github.com/dotCMS/core/issues/20197 : Cannot relate content to a macrolanguage if there is the same language with a country code